supercollider/learn/src/intermediate/src/ch01-supercollider-architecture.md

 and destroy some pre-fab audio processing nodes on the fly, and functionality to modulate and rewire them.

 It seems nice.
-Unfortunately, in the real world, a naive implementation of this formula really starts to buckle.
+Unfortunately, a naive implementation of this formula really starts to buckle when put under real-world conditions.
 Musicians want polyphony — spawning the same synthesis algorithms over and over again from a template like on a keyboard synthesizer.
-The ability to efficiently define and reuse DSP algorithms is a rarely mentioned, but very important place where SC really outshines its modular competitors.
+The ability to efficiently define and reuse DSP algorithms is a rarely mentioned, but very important area where SC really shines.

 In this section, we'll look at scsynth's unique hierarchical approach to scaffolding of modular audio processing.